- Longtime Democratic congressman from New York

 - Admirer of Fidel Castro and Communist Cuba

-- Commonly levies baseless charges of racism for political advantage
+- Commonly levies baseless charges of racism against his political adversaries

 - Was involved in income-tax scandal and real-estate corruption

 Charles Rangel was born in Harlem, New York on June 11, 1930.
 After a tour of duty in the U.S. Army (1948-52), he earned a B.A. from New York University in 1957 and a J.D. from St. John's University Law School in 1960.
 Rangel then worked as a lawyer in private practice before serving as Assistant United States Attorney in the Southern District of New York (1963), counsel to the speaker of the New York State Assembly (1965), counsel to the President’s Commission to Revise the Draft Laws (1966), and a member of the New York State Assembly (1966-70).

 In 1968 Rangel was a founding member of the National Conference of Black Lawyers (NCBL), which was created to function as the legal arm of the Black Liberation Movement.
 Among NCBL's more prominent clients were Mumia Abu-Jamal, Benjamin Chavis, Angela Davis, Geronimo Pratt, Assata Shakur, the Attica Brothers, and the Wilmington Ten.
 Today NCBL is an ally of the National Lawyers Guild and an affiliate of the International Association of Democratic Lawyers, the latter of which served as a Soviet front group during the Cold War era and is still dominated by communists and socialists.